 1 whole grade A foie gras, about 800 g

 4 g sugar

 20 g sweet Tokaji wine (or other white dessert wine)

 - Soak the foie gras in hot water for 30 minutes.

 - Drain and pat dry.
-Separate the 2 lobes of each liver.
-In each lobe, make a 1/2″ deep incision lengthwise using a knife.
-Pull out the veins with the knife or your fingers.
+Separate the 2 lobes of the foie gras.
+In each lobe, make a 1 cm deep incision lengthwise using a knife.
+Pull out the veins with the knife (or use your fingers).
 You should find a few veins running lengthwise.
-Don’t overdo it though: you don’t want to turn the top-quality whole liver into some cheap trimmings.
-Your lobes should still be in one piece once you’re done.
+Remove the smaller veins as well, but don’t overdo it — you don’t want to turn the top-quality whole foie gras into some cheap trimmings.
+Your lobes should each still be in one piece once you’re done.

-- To serve, remove from the fridge 30 minutes in advance, pull the foie gras out of the mold, peel off the plastic wrap, and slice with a hot knife.
+- To serve, remove from the fridge 30 minutes in advance.
+Take the foie gras out of the pouch, peel off the plastic wrap, and slice with a hot knife.